CoderDojoSV/beginner-python/Day-1/README.md

 * Finished example (no peeking early): [multiplication game.py](finished/multiplication game.py)

 * Bonus take home challenge: can you count how many times they got questions wrong and tell them at the end of the game?
+Some other ideas:
+* * Can you time the player?
+* * What else can you do with user input?
+What other games can you create?